tomhuhges/notes/code/js_redux.md

 ### Provider

 the `Provider` component provides a way to make the redux store available as a prop to all components.
+We wrap our app with the Provider because the data will flow down to everything inside it.

 ```js
 <Provider store={this.props.store}>